mattliu777/IRIS-Image-Classification/README.md

 # Info7390-final
-This project is done by Haofeng Kong and Mingguan Liu Image Classification Approaches Based on LGBP Feature Extraction.
+This project is done by Haofeng Kong and Mingguan Liu.

+Image Classification Approaches Based on LGBP Feature Extraction.
 To classify iris scan images by race (white or asian).
 # Image pre-processing